 This portable charger packs a punch to not only jump-start a car but yet safe enough to reboot your mobile phone.

-The full name of this device is called the Nekteck Car Jump Starter Portable Power Bank External Battery Charger.
+The full name of this device is called the Imazing Portable Car Jump Starter.

 To be honest with you, I don’t think anyone is talking about this unique device and it’s definitely worth considering.

-This 12,000mah high capacity external battery provides 500 amps of power to jump-start or power almost any 5L vehicle and mobile device.
+This 20,000mah high capacity external battery provides 2000 amps of power to jump-start or power almost any 5L vehicle and mobile device.

-The battery type Li-Polymer which is slightly higher specific energy and a higher-end quality power bank than a lithium-ion battery, in my opinion.
+The battery type Li-Polymer is a slightly higher specific energy and a higher-end quality power bank than a lithium-ion battery, in my opinion.

-To find out more details in relation to the car jumper capabilities and mobile charging, you can see the NekTeck Car Jump Starter Portable Power Bank, available on Amazon.com.
+To find out more details in relation to the car jumper capabilities and mobile charging, you can see the Imazing Car Jump Starter Portable Power Bank, available on Amazon.com.

 You can charge this battery pack off a 12v car lighter or a wall outlet.
 But with so much capacity it will take a while to charge fully.

-It features output of 5v/2.4 amps and has 2-USB ports and a Micro USB port, a flashlight, and all the accessories you need to jump start a car.
+It features an output of 5v/2.4 amps and has 2-USB ports and a Micro USB port, a flashlight, and all the accessories you need to jump-start a car.

-There are some fair reviews that the Nekteck device does not jump start cars as well as other devices.
-Despite that, you should test it out yourself because there are plenty of positive reviews that say it jump starts great.
+There are some fair reviews that the Imazing device does not jump-start cars as well as other devices.
+Despite that, you should test it out yourself because there are plenty of positive reviews that say it jump-starts great.

 If you travel a lot or intend to go on a cycling tour or road trip, then you definitely don’t want to leave home without this portable power bank.